Hollow Ring Project

 One of metal's unique qualities is its ability to be shaped and formed without breaking - its malleability.
 The hollow ring project demonstrates the fabrication of a shell structure, a type of construction used frequently in goldsmithing and silversmithing.

 A template is used to lay out the main pattern of this shell structure.
 The blank is then pierced and formed with hammers.
 A tube and other components are added to complete the ring.
 The project employs such skills as hollow forming, filing, fitting, and soldering.
-The construction is completed by adding a setting for a round cabachon stone.
+Shop for recommended supplies necessary for this project.
+The construction is completed by adding a setting for a round cabochon stone.
 After fabricating such a ring once, the maker will understand how to modify the pattern to accommodate different finger sizes and designs.

 This pattern can be used to make either a reusable metal template or a blank for the ring itself (Figure P11-1).
 The length of the long curves dictates the finger size of the ring; the length of the short curves dictates the diameter of the top of the ring; and the length of the flat ends dictates the height of the ring above the finger.
 This configuration will result in approximately a size 8 ring, with a 16-mm round top that sits approximately 4 mm above the finger.